-Data-driven deployments has been added to your bookmarks.
+Data-driven deployments has been saved

 The military has always relied on information to make key decisions.
 Now, a new process combines the power of data analytics with the management and execution of missions to help better arm leaders with the information they need, when they need it.
 Here's how it works.